haleyk10198/COMP4801-Final-Year-Project/README.md

 **What model / methodology does the project use?**

 The analysis is expected to be carried out under the Randomized Primal-Dual framework.
-If this happened to be the first time you have came across analysis done with dual Linear Programming, please take a look at this excellent video by Georgia Tech introducing the concept of duality in the context of maximum graph matching.
+If this happens to be the first time you came across analysis done with dual Linear Programming, please take a look at this excellent video by Georgia Tech introducing the concept of duality in the context of maximum graph matching.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ULI8fJoiG_c" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Furthermore, it is highly likely that the work will be done under the fully online model.
-For a more detailed coverage of the model, please read the introduction section of the [**Detailed Project Plan**](#documentations).
+For a more detailed coverage of technical details, please read the appendices of the [**Detailed Project Plan**](#documentations).

 # Project Progress